hadleyrich/OrBlink/README.md

 LICENSE
 -------
-Licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
+The hardware design files are licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
+See the "hardware/LICENSE" file within this repository for the full license in plain text format.

-See the "LICENSE" file within this repository for the full license in plain text format.
+The software is licensed under various open source licenses, please see the LICENSE file within each directory or header in the source code files.

 INSTALLATION
 ------------